 Based on what I've seen Shutterstock really shines with its extensive collection and adaptable pricing.
 That said if you're already using Adobe software Adobe Stock could seamlessly fit into your workflow.
 On the flip side Getty Images offers content, albeit at a price point.
 It's important to weigh what matters to you the most—be it the range of images, compatibility with tools or sticking to a budget.

-Also Read This: What Does a Getty Images Photographer Do?
+Also Read This: Understanding Getty Images API Pricing for Developers

 Factors Affecting Shutterstock's Costs